jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

           '0:20:34'
       )

 and the tests passes.
-From the tests, I know I can
+From these tests, I know I can

 * convert a string_ to a `datetime.datetime`_ object using `datetime.datetime.strptime`_
 * subtract one `datetime.datetime`_ object from another to get a `datetime.timedelta`_ object